Democratic Elected Officials

 State Senator District 11

-Pete Lee is the State Representative for Colorado House District 18.
+Pete Lee is the State Senator for Colorado SD11.
 He has been a lawyer, a small business owner, and an executive at a NYSE listed corporation.
-He and his wife Lynn live in Cheyenne Canyon and have been in Colorado Springs for 40 years.
+Senator Lee and his wife Lynn have lived in Colorado Springs for over 40 years.

 He has sponsored legislation to transform our criminal justice system from one of retribution to one of restoration and rehabilitation; to grow our economy and support small business workforce development; and to expand access to capital in small stock offerings.